 There are different variations on the poker game, but by far the most popular is the Texas Hold ‘Em.
 Online poker essentially works the same as ‘real-life’ poker, so below we’ll explain the basics.

 Step 1: post blinds

 The game begins with 2 players on the table that have to post blinds.
-These are ‘forced bets’ .
-A rule that is compulsory because otherwise the game wouldn’t be fun.
-Each round different players most post blinds.
+These are ‘forced bets’.
+A rule that is compulsory because otherwise, the game wouldn’t be fun.
+Each round different players must post blinds.
 That’s the only way to keep it fair.